Sarah Henderson ·January 06, 2023Reading time: 6 minutes 8 Reasons Why You Should Visit Scotland In 2023

-From electric cars to cycling, there are plenty of ways to see Scotland and limit your carbon footprint in the process.
+- Find a greener way to travel - from electric cars to cycling, there are plenty of ways to see Scotland and limit your carbon footprint in the process.

-Staying and spending locally is a great way to engage with Scotland’s communities and groups.
+- Support local businesses - staying and spending locally is a great way to engage with Scotland’s communities and groups.
 There are plenty of innovative and eco-friendly businesses to check out during your stay.

-Minimise your impact on the environment without compromising on quality!
+- Book an eco-friendly stay - minimise your impact on the environment without compromising on quality!
 Scotland has a huge range of accommodation options that are kind to the environment, from hotels in our fabulous cities to camping adventures in the countryside.

 Good food and drink are holiday essentials – luckily Scotland has many exciting restaurants, bars and cafés for you to explore this year.

 Why not embrace the local produce and find a food and drink experience that connects you with Scotland’s best produce?

 - Try a green foodie business - many restaurants in Scotland use seasonal, local produce for you to try, but some go the extra mile.
 Look out for businesses such as Inver, nestled on the shores of Loch Fyne, who hold a Michelin Guide Green Star for sustainability.ttend a world-class event or festival.